TreesLab/ICARE/README.md

 You may download the data from [ENSEMBL Biomart](http://www.ensembl.org/index.html).

 ##### Mapping error set
-The mapping error sets can be downloaded from [our website](ftp://treeslab1.genomics.sinica.edu.tw/ICARES/MEF/).
+The mapping error sets can be downloaded from our FTP site: ftp://treeslab1.genomics.sinica.edu.tw/ICARES/MEF/

 #### 2.2.
 Quick Start
 If the three files described above have been prepared (eg. "sample.list", "human\_ensembl\_75.genic\_region", and "hsa.MEF"),